vinsol/nectarcommerce/_posts/2016-04-07-developing-nectar-extensions-part-1.md

 That should be enough to get us going.

-__MODEL LAYER__: We want a Nectar user to have some products to like and a way to remember them in short a join table and with two associations let's generate them:
+__MODEL LAYER__: We want a Nectar user to have some products to like and a way to remember them, we can use a join table with relations to user and products to achieve this. let's generate the model:

 <script src="https://gist.github.com/nimish-mehta/994e51defad0787eb88e6611219066fb.js?file=model_gen.bash"></script>